Tagirijus/plainvoice/DEVELOPMENT.md

 Or however this could look like.
 Thus I need some kind of converter, which will know on which field name (key) which type of data exists and how to convert it in both directions.

-### FieldsConverter
+### FieldConversionManager

-This class basically mainly just "executes", what the FieldDescriptor describes.
+This class basically mainly just "executes", what the FieldTypeConverter describes.
 With this class you can set up fields for a data object later and then convert the fields to the human readable type to store in the YAML or convert it back from it.

 It is also for filling missing fields.
 E.g. if the user did not enter some field, yet the descriptor knows this field.
 Then it will just added to the dict with its defined default value.